Master's Program Overview

 policies and patent law.

 students can complete the program's required 11 course units in three terms.
+Those looking to enroll in the program are invited to view our Admission's webpage.
 Tuition costs can be found on the Penn Engineering Tuition Page.

 Anyone with questions regarding the Biotechnology Program are encouraged to email the Biotechnology Office at firstname.lastname@example.org.